How I got caught in Britain’s petrol panic: Hunting for fuel on a near-empty tank

 I had resisted panic buying as a journalist covering the crisis driven by the Brexit vote that sent European drivers out of Britain that was then exacerbated by the coronavirus pandemic.

-As British media widely reported that up to 90 percent of petrol stations had been closed, people rushed to fill up their tanks over the weekend.
+As British media widely reported that up to 90 percent of gas stations had been closed, people rushed to fill up their tanks over the weekend.

 But now it was my turn.
 I tried to pull into the first gas station as I made my way home from dropping my dog off at a pet-sitter for the weekend.
 Its entrance was cordoned off with a barrier of plastic cones.

 The second had a sign outside that simply read “no fuel.”
 The third one was surrounded by lines of cars that stretched far into the distance.
-Some were honking, others seemed more patiently waiting for their chance to pick up the nozzle.
+Some were honking, and others seemed more patiently waiting for their chance to pick up the nozzle.
 “It’s a bloody joke,” groaned one woman with her car window rolled down.

 I was just over 20 miles from home and, according to my car, had under 30 miles left in the tank.
 That didn’t leave much room to drive around looking for stations that actually had fuel.
-I then began to worry: what if I got stuck in traffic and the journey took longer?
+I then began to worry: What if I got stuck in traffic and the journey took longer?
 Would I be stranded alone?

-Eventually, I passed a supermarket – which often have attached gas stations – that had no cars or snaking lines outside.
+Eventually, I passed a supermarket — which often have attached gas stations — that had no cars or snaking lines outside.
 For a brief moment I felt hopeful.
-Then I noticed the hand-written sign: “Car wash only.”
+Then I noticed the handwritten sign: “Car wash only.”

-By my seventh gas station, I was no longer surprised to hear they had no fuel but that their shop serving snacks and coffee was “open as normal.”
+By my seventh gas station, I was no longer surprised to hear it had no fuel but that its shop serving snacks and coffee was “open as normal.”

 Great, I thought.
 I may run out of fuel in the middle of nowhere — but at least I can eat a cheese sandwich.

 With no other option, I rejoined the motorway, the gas light still glaring at me.
-Overhead, a sign flashed, alerting drivers that there was no fuel left at any of the major petrol stations on the M25 – a 117-mile highway which is one of Britain’s busiest and most important roads.
+Overhead, a sign flashed, alerting drivers that there was no fuel left at any of the major stations on the M25 — a 117-mile highway that is one of Britain’s busiest and most important roads.

-On WhatsApp friends were sharing tips on which local stations still had fuel, while others told me that some pumps had implemented new rules in response to the crisis – allowing each person to fill up only 30 pounds, or $41, worth of gas.
-That doesn’t get you very far in Britain, where the average petrol price converts to $7 U.S. dollars per gallon.
+On WhatsApp, friends were sharing tips on which local stations still had fuel, while others told me that some pumps had implemented new rules in response to the crisis — allowing each person to fill up only 30 pounds, or $41, worth of gas.
+That doesn’t get you very far in Britain, where the average gas price converts to $7 per gallon.

 On social media, I found that many other people seemed to face the same quandary as me: They needed to refuel because they were running on empty but didn’t want to branded as part of the problem.
-Not very many people, it seemed, want to be perceived as a petrol panic buyer fueling the crisis.
+Not very many people, it seemed, want to be perceived as a panic buyer fueling the crisis.

-A driver who delivers tanks of fuel told my friend that motorists were following him down the highway like ducklings, desperate to find out where he was heading to.
+A driver who delivers tanks of fuel told my friend that motorists were following him down the highway like ducklings, desperate to find out where he was heading.

 On the radio, the government was urging people not to panic buy and insisting that there was enough fuel for everyone — and that temporary visas would be granted to more than 10,000 foreigners to work as truck drivers and in the food industry.
 On Tuesday, Britain’s transport minister urged motorists not to fill old water bottles with fuel, while the fire service reminded people tempted to store fuel at home that it was a highly flammable liquid.

-At stations across Britain, some desperate frontline workers begged to jump the queue so they could make it to their jobs at hospitals and schools, while others shared memes as the hashtags #petrolgate and #petrolpanic began trending.
+At stations across Britain, some desperate front-line workers begged to jump the queue so they could make it to their jobs at hospitals and schools, while others shared memes as the hashtags #petrolgate and #petrolpanic began trending.

 “Which Spice Girl can still get petrol?”
 “Geri can,” read one meme that circulated widely.